A Salpeter IMF and an NFW halo: Disentangling the dark and stellar mass of an elliptical galaxy through precise lens modelling of a double-source-plane system: Lens model result

 The blue stellar contours in the top-left panel, together with the total-convergence contours in the top-right panel, also reveal a small additional mass component near the main mass centre.
 This component has a radius of $\sim 0.035^{\prime\prime} (130\mathrm{pc})$, and mass of $7.4\times10^{8}\mathrm{M}\odot$.
 This extra light (and mass) component is likely associated with a satellite galaxy along the line of sight.

 The radial profiles in the bottom panels show that the stellar and dark matter contributions are individually well constrained, and that their sum is extremely close to a single power law over the radial range probed, illustrating the usual bulge–halo conspiracy.
 Within \(R=5\,\mathrm{kpc}\), we infer a dark matter fraction \(f_{\rm DM}(<5\,\mathrm{kpc}) = 0.421^{+0.041}_{-0.035}\).
 This implies a stellar mass fraction \(f_\star \simeq 0.58\), which is consistent, within the uncertainties, with the mean stellar fraction \(0.46 \pm 0.13\) reported for SLACS lenses in \citep{Auger2010}.
+Compared with the population study of \citet{Shajib2021}, the Jackpot lens appears to have a higher inner dark-matter fraction.
+Our result is more consistent with the lensing and dynamical analysis of \citet{Oldham2018}, and with expectations from hydrodynamical simulations \citep[e.g.][]{xu2017}.